Menu Close

 Electric backup is available.

-You can choose to have an electric form of backup heat depending on what type of system you have.
-For example, our thermal storage tank comes with 12kw of backup heating elements to keep the water hot in case the heat pump stops operating.
+You can choose to have an electric form of backup heat, depending on what type of system you have.
+For example, our thermal storage tank comes with 12 kw of backup heating elements to keep the water hot in case the heat pump stops operating.
 If you have an air handling unit for air distribution, you may also add in an electric backup heater to keep the air hot.

 It’s not very loud.

-The outdoor heat pump can range from approximately 43dB to 48dB depending on the size of the heat pump.
+The outdoor heat pump can range from approximately 43 dB to 48 dB, depending on the size of the heat pump.

-It has a defrost cycle.
+It has a defrosting cycle.

 A defrost cycle removes the frost from the outdoor coil.
 Frost conditions will occur when the coil temperature is lower than the dew point of the outdoor ambient air.
 The defrost cycle should be long enough to melt the ice, but short enough to be energy efficient.
 The defrost cycle on our heat pumps lasts only a few minutes because we can use the stored heat of the water in the storage tank to accelerate the process.
-Because of using this stored energy, the system efficiency is improved compared to traditional outdoor heat pumps.
+Because of this stored energy, the system efficiency is improved compared to traditional outdoor heat pumps.

 It’s certified.